nicoolorenzo/regressor/README.md

 Used to create the yml file:
-conda env create -f environment.yml
+conda env export > environment.yml

 You can create your environment as follows: conda env create -f environment.yml --name cmmrt_env